Determine Screen Resolution of Device

 Frequently Asked Questions (FAQ)

-The tool shows your screen's pixel dimensions, aspect ratio, color depth, pixel density (DPI), and available screen space.
-This helps with responsive design and troubleshooting display issues.
+The tool shows screen dimensions in pixels, aspect ratio, browser information, and device type.
+This aids in responsive design and troubleshooting display issues.

-Screen resolution is your display's total pixels.
-Browser viewport is the visible area within the browser window, which is smaller due to browser chrome, taskbars, and other UI elements.
+Screen resolution is the total number of pixels on your display.
+Browser viewport is the visible area within the browser window, which is smaller due to browser interface elements, taskbars, and other UI components.

 Focus on 1920x1080 (desktop), 1366x768 (laptop), 375x667 (mobile), and 768x1024 (tablet).
 However, design responsively to accommodate any screen size.